Kingdom of Tanur: Ancient history

 The ancient port of Tyndis, mentioned in the Periplus of the Erythraean Sea, was located on the northern side of Muziris and is believed to have been situated near Tanur.
 The exact location of Tyndis remains disputed, with suggested sites at Ponnani, Tanur, Beypore–Chaliyam–Kadalundi–Vallikkunnu, and Koyilandy.
 Notably, Ponnani marked the southern boundary of the kingdom of Tanur, while the Beypore–Chaliyam–Kadalundi–Vallikkunnu region was at its northern end.
 Tyndis was a major trade hub, second only to Muziris, facilitating trade between the Cheras dynasty and the Roman Empire.

 Pliny the Elder, writing in the 1st century CE, noted that the port of Tyndis was located at the northwestern border of Keprobotos (Chera dynasty).
 During the Sangam period, the North Malabar region, lying north of the port at Tyndis, was ruled by the kingdom of Ezhimala.
 According to the Periplus of the Erythraean Sea, the region known as Limyrike began at Naura and Tyndis.
 However, Ptolemy identified only Tyndis as the Limyrikes starting point.
 Limyrike likely extended to Kanyakumari, corresponding approximately to the present-day Malabar Coast.
 The annual value of trade between Rome and this region has been estimated at around 50,000,000 sesterces.
 Pliny the Elder also mentioned that Limyrike was prone to attacks by pirates.
 Cosmas Indicopleustes identified it as a key source of peppers.

 Pre-Portuguese history

 The early history of Vettathunadu, prior to the arrival of the Portuguese armadas, remains largely obscure.
 According to legendary traditions, the origin of the dynasty is often dated back to the Chera period.
 The Chera Kingdom began to disintegrate in the early 12th century.
-During the following period of instability, most of the Chera lands were taken over by newly arrived huna or mangol chieftains, who defeated the Tamil governors and vassals of the Chera administration.
+During the following period of instability, most of the Chera lands were taken over by newly arrived Namboothris and Nair chieftains, who defeated the Tamil governors and vassals of the Chera administration.
 Many of these local rulers proclaimed independence.